JabboRamirez/Pewlett-Hackard-Analysis/README.md

 Module 7
 ## Project Overview

-a.
-The retiring employees by title
+- The retiring employees by title

-b.
-The number of retiring employees grouped by title
+- The number of retiring employees grouped by title

-c.
-The employees eligible for the mentorship program
+- The employees eligible for the mentorship program

-d.
-The number of rolls to fill grouped by title and department
+- The number of rolls to fill grouped by title and department

-e.
-The number of qualified, retirement-ready employees to mentor the next generation grouped by title and department
+- The number of qualified, retirement-ready employees to mentor the next generation grouped by title and department

 ## Summary